simplertasks/aicommandscript/examples/AICS-master-template.md

 - Tokens: Anything inside [[…]] gets replaced at runtime with its value or an entire template.
 - Always render all markdown unless told otherwise.
 - "- - - -…" are simply dividers for readability.
+- all URLs should be converted to clickable links.

 - - - - - - - - - - - - -
 // BEHAVIORS STANDARD